aosabook/500lines/blockcode/README.md

 ![Example of a block](block.png "Example of a block")

-Each block consists of a few HTML elements, styled with CSS, with some JavaScript event handlers for drag-and-dropping and modifying the input argument.
-The `blocks.js` file helps to create and manage these grouping of elements as single objects.
-When a type of block is added to the block menu, it is associated with a JavaScript function to implement the language, and so each block in the script has to be able to find its associated function and call it when the script runs.
+Each block consists of a few HTML elements, styled with CSS, with some JavaScript event handlers for dragging-and-dropping and modifying the input argument.
+The `blocks.js` file helps to create and manage these groupings of elements as single objects.
+When a type of block is added to the block menu, it is associated with a JavaScript function to implement the language, so each block in the script has to be able to find its associated function and call it when the script runs.

 Blocks have two optional bits of structure.
 They can have a single numeric parameter (with a default value), and they can be a container for other blocks.
 These are hard limits to work with, but would be relaxed in a larger system.
 In Waterbear there are also expression blocks which can be passed in as parameters; multiple parameters of a variety of types are supported.
 Here in the land of tight constraints we'll see what we can do with just one type of parameter.